tiwarylab/GNN-PLUMED-Nucleation/README.md

 Inputs for well-tempered metadynamics simulations biasing along GNN-learned reaction coordinates.
 Details can be found in [this manuscript](http://arxiv.org/abs/2310.07927).
 Here we present a simplified procedure for constructing GNN RCs.

 - Train and save your GNN model using [pytorch](https://pytorch.org/).
+The GNN model used in this work can be found in [this github](https://github.com/mys007/ecc/tree/release).

 - Convert the saved pytorch model into libtorch version so PLUMED can take it as inputs.
 This is achieved via [```jit.trace```](https://pytorch.org/docs/stable/jit.html#) function.